SriAR/sriar.github.io/_pages/about.md

   - /about.html
 ---

 Hey!
-I've just finished my Masters in Computer Science from Chennai Mathematical Institute and will be joining the University of Vienna, working with Monika Henzinger.
+I am Sricharan AR, a second year Masters in Computer Science student from Chennai Mathematical Institute.
+I did my Bachelors in Mathematics and Computer Science, also at CMI.
 Check out the next section for my academic interests, and the later ones for my non-academic interests.

 Academic interests
 ======